Quick Tips #387

 Cast In Devices – are installed during the construction phase of a building.
 They are cast in fire walls and barriers where pipe and cable penetrations are expected.

-Composite Sheets – are intumescent sheets used to repair medium to large openings in a fire wall or barrier.
+Composite Sheets – are intumescent sheets that can be used to firestop blank openings and larger penetrations such a cable trays, conduit and HVAC ductwork openings in a fire wall or barrier.
 They can be cut to size and in irregular shapes if desired.

 Pipe Collars – are used for large plastic pipe penetrations through a fire wall or barrier.
 They contain intumescent material that seals up the opening if the plastic pipe is destroyed in a fire.